parcelcraft/docs/README.md

 Then, run `pnpm dev` to start the development server and visit localhost:3000.

+## Tooling
+- [StackEdit](https://stackedit.io/app#) to create markdown files

+## Submitting changes
+Edits and pull request are welcome.
+A maintainer will review your pull request and merge it, or request changes if necessary.

 ## License

 This project is licensed under the MIT License.